Skip to content

 When I was visiting the Scott Street labyrinth, I appreciated that they had both a walking scale version and a small one on a raised dias that you could trace with your finger.
 I found the smaller version surprisingly calming and pleasurable.

-So I decided to make my own.
+So I decided I needed my own.

 While those all seemed nice, I wanted to see if I could make my own.